sts10/sts10.github.io/_posts/2022-10-24-a-good-netflix-password.markdown

 Plus, it's usually a pain to switch to the numbers/punctuation keyboard on SmartTVs, and it costs "clicks" (more on this below).

-So we could select, say, 4 random words and make that our password.
+So we could select, say, 4 random words and make that our password -- like `carving exceeding boned legislate`.
 But we can be a bit smarter about this...

 ## Fewer button presses?